Our grants to individuals

 If you’ve been out of work for much of the last five years and haven’t gained a degree or NVQ-4 (or equivalent) vocational qualification in the last ten years, we may be able make a grant to help you move into employment.
 Grants can be made for costs associated with -

-If you are a young person (aged between 10-18 years) from a low income Lambeth household who has exceptional talent in sports, arts, music, dance, drama or other areas, we can offer grants up to £500 to support your progress.
+If you are a young person (aged between 8-18 years) from a low income Lambeth household who is enthusiastic and committed to sports, arts, music, dance, drama or other areas of interest, we can offer grants up to £1,000 to support your progress.

 How to apply